apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 configuration is required.
 A Pandas UDF behaves as a regular PySpark function API in general.

 Before Spark 3.0, Pandas UDFs used to be defined with `PandasUDFType`.
-From Spark 3.0 with Python 3.6+, you can also use Python type hints.
-Using Python type hints are preferred and the previous way will be deprecated in the future release.
+From Spark 3.0 with Python 3.6+, you can also use [Python type hints](https://www.python.org/dev/peps/pep-0484).

-The below combinations of the type hints are supported by Python type hints for Pandas UDFs.
+Using Python type hints are preferred and using `PandasUDFType` will be deprecated in the future release.

-Note that `pandas.DataFrame` is mapped to the column of `StructType`; otherwise, `pandas.Series` is mapped in all occurrences below.
+The below combinations of the type hints are supported for Pandas UDFs.
+Note that the type hint should be `pandas.Series` in all cases but there is one variant case that `pandas.DataFrame` should be mapped as its input or output type hint instead when the input or output column is of `StructType`.

 ### Series to Series